Apr 4, 2022

 A mortgage loan is actually some of the easiest financing to get when it’s secured by your primary residence.
 Lenders know that you’re likely to pay your housing payment before you pay any other bill.
 And if you don’t, they have something of value to take from you.
 The same can’t be said for a credit card, for instance.
 If you decide not to pay your credit card bill, the creditor isn’t going to repossess the fancy dinner and shoes you bought with your credit card.

 So you can actually have surprisingly crummy credit and still qualify for a mortgage loan.
-A conventional loan typically requires a 620 credit score and FHA loans usually require a 580 score (although lower scores may be acceptable in certain circumstances).
+A conventional loan typically requires a 620 credit score and FHA will allow credit scores as low as 500.